-Sometimes last year I wrote a post on my favorite macrame wall hanging on Etsy, and I shared my love for all macrame, and even back then I said I am going to put this on my TODO list because I would like to give it a go one day.
-So early this year, I did give it a go and I have not been able to stop since!
+Sometime last year I wrote a post on my favorite macrame wall hanging on Etsy, and I shared my love for all macrame, and even back then I said I am going to put this on my TO DO list because I’d like to give it a go one day.
+Early this year, I did give it a go and I have not been able to stop since!

 Macrame isn’t hard.
 There are many basic knots that will help you to create stunning pieces.
-Today I will show you the three most common knots, the square knot, the spiral knot and the half-hitch knot.
+Today I will show you the three most common macrame knots, the square knot, the spiral knot and the half-hitch knot.
 By knowing just these three basic knots you will be able to create your own unique piece of macrame that will fit your taste and style.

 Here is a video that will show you all three knots.
 I hope you enjoy.

 This large piece of macrame was the first piece I made and I truly got hooked in the process.
 I love that I never know where I am going to make the next knot.

 I have a macrame wall hanging in almost every room now.
 I truly believe it fits my style and I certainly love the creative process of making them.If you like my macrame style and you would like to have a pretty piece made for you, be sure to send me an email to [email protected].

 You might also like this fun project below.